 In 2016 the Scottish Library and Information Council (SLIC) created twelve pilot film clubs in selected public library services throughout Scotland.

 Launched by Fiona Hyslop, the Cabinet Secretary for Culture, Europe and External Affairs, this innovative project aimed to improve the provision of film and moving image education across the country.
 This linked directly to Strategic Aim 5 - Libraries Promoting Culture and Creativity - of the Scottish public library strategy Ambition & Opportunity.

 Film education aims to inspire and equip people to enjoy, understand, create and explore film.
 Libraries offer a safe place to host free screenings for everyone from children enjoying their first cinematic experience, to older people who may not have been to a film screening in many years.

 In essence, SLIC’s Film Education project brings together communities to watch, discuss and learn about film in areas where little or no film provision exists.

 Our film clubs host a wide variety of screenings on a regular basis.
 Each club has its own targeted audience and holds discussion sessions after each film screening.

 The £190,000 initiative was made possible through funding from Creative Scotland as part of its 2014-17 Film Strategy.
-Over the course of the project all participating libraries have received valuable new film screening equipment and training - providing them with all they need to present regular screenings.
+Over the course of the project all participating libraries have received valuable new film equipment and training - providing them with all they need to present regular screenings.
 This has included archive film events, with public libraries showing specially selected film footage of the local area.

 The ELFC shows a wide variety of different genres which has included Spanish films, films for young people Not in Education, Employment or Training (NEET) and special screenings as part of Autism Awareness Week.
 As part of the BFI’s Black Star Season ELFC are also hosting a series of special screenings in Craigmillar Library with food and entertainment, celebrating films like Do the Right Thing and Car Wash.

 The club screens a mixture of drama, comedy and thrillers with films like Good Morning Vietnam, the Devil Wears Prada and North by North West.